PadronToni/Cube-CSS-Experiments/README.md

 A demo site I used to do all my experiments regarding Cube CSS methodology.

-Here I'm testing some intresting layout solution and CSS architecture enhancements using Cube CSS.
+Here I'm testing my SCSS library, some intresting layout solution and CSS architecture enhancements using Cube CSS.

 ### Before to start